nemonto/cpts484-theia-ev/docs/phase1/01-project-plan/README.md

 ## Contents

-- `Team_EV_Preliminary_Project_Plan.docx` — current draft, v1.0 draft 2.
+- `Team_EV_Preliminary_Project_Plan.docx` — current draft, v1.0 draft 3.

-## What reviewers should look at first
+## What team members should look at first

-Section 2.3 (Roles and Responsibilities) — one work product is assigned to each member.
-Those assignments are a **starting proposal, not a decision**.
-If you would rather own a different one, say so in `#general` and we will swap.
+Section 2.3 (Roles and Responsibilities) — the owner / co-author table.
 Then Section 5 (the timeline) — flag any week you are already committed elsewhere.

 ## Versioning